dora-team/dora.dev/hugo/content/capabilities/streamlining-change-approval/index.md

 validate compliance requirements, which typically require evidence that all changes are appropriately authorized.

-Research by DevOps Research and Assessment (DORA), presented in the [2019 State of DevOps Report (PDF)](/publications/), finds that change approvals are best implemented through peer review during the development process, supplemented by automation to detect, prevent, and correct
+Research by DORA, presented in the
+[2019 State of DevOps Report (PDF)](/publications/),
+finds that change approvals are best implemented through peer review during the development process, supplemented by automation to detect, prevent, and correct